Corporate Governance Report

 The Nomination Committee submits proposals for the election of the AGM Chairman; the Board members and Chairman of the Board; remuneration to Board members; and proposals for the election of and remuneration to auditors.
 The Committee conducts its work in the interest of all shareholders.
 Instructions for the Nomination Committee and information on the options for submitting proposals to the Committee are available on the Company’s website, www.hoistfinance.com.

-The Nomination Committee is composed of the following members: Jan Andersson (representing Swedbank Robur Fonder AB) Chairman of the Nomination Committee, Erik Selin (representing Erik Selin Fastigheter AB), Per Arwidsson (representing Arwidsro) and Ingrid Bonde (Chair of the Board of Hoist Finance).
-The Committee has held five minuted meetings ahead of the 2021 AGM and maintained regular contact between meetings.
-The Committee also held individual interviews with several of the current board members, the CEO and a number of Board member candidates.
+The Nomination Committee is composed of the following members: Per Arwidsson (representing Arwidsro) Chairman of the Nomination Committee, Erik Selin (representing Erik Selin Fastigheter AB) and Lars Wollung (Chairman of the Board of Hoist Finance).
+Lars Wollung replaced Mattias Carlsson as Chairman of the Board and hence also member of the Nomination Committee on 17 February 2022.
+Until 21 January 2022, Joachim Spetz (representing Swedbank Robur Fonder) was also a member of the Committee.
+The Committee has held three minuted meetings ahead of the 2022 AGM and maintained regular contact between meetings.
+The Committee also held individual interviews with several of the current board members and the CEO.

-The Nomination Committee’s proposals, its report on Committee work performed in preparation for the 2021 AGM, and information on the new proposed Chairman of the Board, proposed Board members and auditors are published in connection with the AGM notice.
+The Nomination Committee’s proposals, its report on Committee work performed in preparation for the 2022 AGM, proposed Board members and auditors are published in connection with the AGM notice.

 Board of Directors

 Pursuant to the Articles of Association, Hoist Finance’s Board shall be composed of at least three and no more than nine members.
 Members of the Board are appointed by the AGM for a one-year term.
-In accordance with the resolution of the 2020 AGM, the Board is composed of Ingrid Bonde (Chair of the Board), Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Robert Kraal, Lars Wollung and Henrik Käll.
-Former Board members Marcial Portela and Joakim Rubin resigned from the Board at the AGM.
+The 2021 AGM appointed Mattias Carlsson (Chair of the Board), Malin Eriksson, Lars Wollung, Henrik Käll, Fredrik Backman, Per Anders Fasth, Niklas Johansson, Helena Svancar and Peter Zonabend as Board members.
+Lars Wollung resigned from the Board on 15 June 2021.
+Former Board members Ingrid Bonde (Chair), Cecilia Daun Wennborg, Liselotte Hjorth and Robert Kraal resigned from the Board at the AGM.